2i2c-org/team-compass/finance/strategy.md

 These are goals that we shoot for, and not necessarily reflective of current reality.

 **Most of our funding should come from recurring service fees**.
-This is the most reliable source of income, and if we can bring it up then it will give us a low-variance way to bring in funding.
+This is the most reliable source of income.
+It gives us a low-variance way to bring in funding and an easy way to demonstrate impact.

 **The majority of our recurring revenue should not come from grants**.
-We want our recurring revenue to come from a combination of many contracts, not singular large contracts that will drop off all at once.
+Recurring revenue should come from a combination of many contracts, not singular large contracts that will drop off all at once.

-**We should use service-focused grants to support under-resourced communities**.
+**Service-focused grants sohuld support under-resourced communities**.
 Grants that cover the costs of our hub service is a special case.
 We should treat them like service revenue as long as we have a model for how we'll renew grant funds.
+They should particularly target communities that couldn't pay on their own.

 **Non-service grants should be used to invest in new services or one-off improvements**.
 Other grant opportunities should not go towards core operations that we must continue over time.